-South Sound Dental Care is dedicated to dental health for the entire family, including children.
+South Sound Dental Care is dedicated to dental health for the entire family, including kids.
 We understand the importance of pediatric dental care, and how valuable it is to start our young ones off early with good dental hygiene and oral care habits.
-Multiple studies have emphasized the importance of this.
+Many studies have emphasized the importance of this.

 Pediatric Dental Facts

-According to research, the most common chronic childhood disease in America is tooth decay, affecting 50 percent of first-graders and 80 percent of 17 year olds.
-Early treatment prevents problems affecting a child’s health, well-being, self image and overall achievement.
+According to research, the most common chronic childhood disease in America is tooth decay.
+It affects 50 percent of first-graders and 80 percent of 17 year olds.
+Early treatment prevents problems affecting a child’s health, well-being, self image and achievement.

-The National Institute of Dental & Craniofacial Research estimates that children will miss 51 million hours of school each year due to oral health problems and about 12.5 million days of restricted activity every year from pediatric dental symptoms.
+The National Institute of Dental & Craniofacial Research estimates that children will miss 51 million hours of school each year due to oral health problems.
+They will miss about 12.5 million days of restricted activity every year from pediatric dental symptoms.
 Because there is such a significant loss in their academic performance, the Surgeon General has made pediatric dental care a high priority.

 Recommendations for Parents